chrisulanowicz/CSharpAssignments/README.md

   		- create 3 new Human inherited classes with methods to interact with each other

  10. musicLinq
       - basic LINQ queries done on given JSON sets

  11. simpleCrudWithMySQL
       - connect to an existing MySQL database
       - implement basic CRUD queries

  SECTION II - ASP.NET CORE I
  ==================================================================

- 12.
+ 12. callingCard
+      - setup a simple ASP.NET Core web app that takes in route parameters and returns a json object